Child Custody Attorneys Serving Chesapeake & Hampton

 • When there is a financial crisis, parents may keep the issue to themselves instead of letting the children know the issue.
 The healthier way is to be frank especially when the children are expected to help.
 It will be hard not to blame the other party but doing this will resolve in landing you back to court.

-• Divorce is always hard for the children.
+• separated is always hard for the children.
 They may not show their feelings but parents should be direct and simple in telling children what is happening and why in a way that they will understand it depending on their age and comprehension.
 Unpleasant events need explanation, which should be brief, prompt, direct and honest.

-• You need to repeat the reason for your marriage dissolution to your children when they get old or matured.
+• You need to repeat the reason for your relationship dissolution to your children when they get old or matured.
 But it will be unwise to present either party as a martyr or to pretend there are no regrets and that dissolution is so common.

-• A child needs consistent control and direction so don’t let the guilt you feel about the marriage breakdown interfere in how you discipline the children.
+• A child needs consistent control and direction so don’t let the guilt you feel about the relationship breakdown interfere in how you discipline the children.
 Over-permissiveness, or not settling something or making something final or certain and being whim and impulse will interfere with the children’s healthy development.
 They need to know what is expected of them because they feel more secure when limits are set.
 They will get confused when adults seem to permit behavior that they know to be wrong.
 Children need leadership and authority and parents must be ready to say “No” when needed.

 • Visits should not be limited to the children’s home alone unless otherwise decreed in unusual cases.
 It may include trips and outings elsewhere.

-• Always keep your visitation schedule and always inform the other parent if you cannot keep an appointment.
+• Always keep your parenting time schedule and always inform the other parent if you cannot keep an appointment.
 Not notifying the other parent may be construed by the child as rejection.
-Keeping your visitation schedule are duties owed to the child and to the custodial parent and also the rights that the custodial parent should expect to have respected.
+Keeping your parenting time schedule are duties owed to the child and to the custodial parent and also the rights that the custodial parent should expect to have respected.
 If for an instance that a last-minute schedule changes for emergencies should be agreed to and facilitated.
 Schedule adjustment should be agreed by both parents in advance but too many missed visits and schedule changes will lead to bitterness and conflict and that will ultimately hurt the children.

 • Frequently, the noncustodial parents thinks that visiting the child or thinking that they are no longer needed is understandable but wrong because it will just saddens the child.
-Visitation is one of the few times that the parent has personal contact with the children, for that reason, it should be meaningful.
+Parenting time is one of the few times that the parent has personal contact with the children, for that reason, it should be meaningful.
 Even though the parents have not been able to get along, still, the children need both parents to grow up normal.

 • Visiting parent should not think of places where to bring their children to amuse them particularly if they are young children.
 Doing some activities with children may add to the pleasure of a visit but involvement with the children is most important.
 Giving your time and yourself is more important than material things.
 Too many fun activities will probably not be appreciated by the child.
 Massive assault of special treats and gift-giving may annoy the other parent and it will give the children the wrong idea about life and what parents are for.